Production Art Festival in the region Stuttgart

 »Drehmoment« (Turning Point) 2018

-A regional festival is now being held from 4th – 28th October 2018 to showcase this extraordinary ›production art‹ – from sound installations and sculptures to robot art and virtual reality art.
+A regional festival was held from 4th – 28th October 2018 to showcase this extraordinary ›production art‹ – from sound installations and sculptures to robot art and virtual reality art.

-Turning Point provides a cross-disciplinary space for mutual inspiration, innovation and artistic research.
-It gives artists an opportunity to explore the limits of the technical infrastructure, find new ways of doing things and open up new perspectives.
-The focus of the artworks is on how our work and lives will change over the coming years, such as through advances in digitalisation and e-mobility.
+Turning Point provided a cross-disciplinary space for mutual inspiration, innovation and artistic research.
+It gave artists an opportunity to explore the limits of the technical infrastructure, find new ways of doing things and open up new perspectives.
+The focus of the artworks was on how our work and lives will change over the coming years, such as through advances in digitalisation and e-mobility.
 In this way, the region has become a platform for developing forward-looking approaches and a hotbed of creativity and innovation.

 The title of the project, »Drehmoment« (Turning Point), references the industrial process of machining parts, and the rotational force known as torque.
 In automotive engineering, an example of this might be a torque wrench.
 Turning Point also highlights a region's desire to embrace change.